 Grow Swiss chard (Beta vulgaris subsp. cicla) in clay soil.
 This leafy beet relative grows in the cool fall and spring seasons in most U.S. locations and during winter in mild, frost-free regions.

-Wait until the soil warms to at least 40 F before planting Swiss chard.
+Wait until the soil warms to at least 40 degrees Fahrenheit before planting Swiss chard.